Welcome to my step-by-step, science based guide to water fasting that will show you how to do a water fast both safely and effectively.

 Time to take a look at how to actually do a water fast.

-How to perform a water fast?
+How to do a water fast safely and effectively

 Don't eat or drink anything else but pure water.

 While you could get away with some other stuff without breaking the fast, your fast couldn't be called a pure water fast anymore.

 Let's kick things off with how much water you need to drink every day during a water fast.

 How much water should you drink on a water fast?

 The officially recommended water intake for adult men stands at about 3 liters (13 cups) of water per day.
 Women, on the other hand, should drink about 2.5 liters (11 cups) of water every day.

 Since you won't be eating or drinking anything else during a fast, you can't go wrong if you just stick with the recommended daily water intake.